parse-community/docs/_includes/dotnet/users.md

 # Users

 At the core of many apps, there is a notion of user accounts that lets users access their information in a secure manner.
-We provide a specialized user class called `%{ParseUser}` that automatically handles much of the functionality required for user account management.
+We provide a specialized user class called `ParseUser` that automatically handles much of the functionality required for user account management.

 With this class, you'll be able to add user account functionality in your app.

-`%{ParseUser}` is a subclass of `%{ParseObject}` and has all the same features, such as flexible schema, automatic persistence, and a key value interface.
-All the methods that are on `%{ParseObject}` also exist in `%{ParseUser}`.
+`ParseUser` is a subclass of `ParseObject` and has all the same features, such as flexible schema, automatic persistence, and a key value interface.
+All the methods that are on `ParseObject` also exist in `ParseUser`.
 The difference is that ParseUser has some special additions specific to user accounts.

 ## Properties

-`%{ParseUser}` has several properties that set it apart from `%{ParseObject}`:
+`ParseUser` has several properties that set it apart from `ParseObject`:

 *   `Username`: The username for the user (required).
 *   `Password`: The password for the user (required on signup).
 *   `Email`: The email address for the user (optional).

 We'll go through each of these in detail as we run through the various use cases for users.
-Keep in mind that if you set `Username` and `Email` through these properties, you do not need to set it using the indexer on `%{ParseObject}` &mdash; this is set for you automatically.
+Keep in mind that if you set `Username` and `Email` through these properties, you do not need to set it using the indexer on `ParseObject` &mdash; this is set for you automatically.

 ## Signing Up